NeuroGraph-ANGP/neurograph-simulations/README.md

   **Note 1**: For best TPS results, run simulation on a cool system shortly after restart, as prolonged runtime and thermal throttling can significantly reduced observed throughput.

-  **Note 2**: Important: If you are running the simulations on a laptop, make sure it is plugged into AC power.
+  **Important**: If you are running the simulations on a laptop, make sure it is plugged into AC power.
 Running on battery can significantly reduce CPU performance due to power-saving and thermal-management limits, resulting in substantially lower simulation performance and TPS.
 ---

 ## System Requirements